Geological history of Earth: Hadean Eon

 Earth was initially molten due to extreme volcanism and frequent collisions with other bodies.
 Eventually, the outer layer of the planet cooled to form a solid crust when water began accumulating in the atmosphere.
-The Moon formed soon afterwards, possibly as a result of the impact of a large planetoid with the Earth.
-More recent potassium isotopic studies suggest that the Moon was formed by a smaller, high-energy, high-angular-momentum giant impact cleaving off a significant portion of the Earth.
-Some of this object's mass merged with the Earth, significantly altering its internal composition, and a portion was ejected into space.
-Some of the material survived to form an orbiting moon.
+The Moon formed soon afterwards, possibly as a result of the impact of a large planetoid with Earth.
+More recent potassium isotopic studies suggest that the Moon was formed by a smaller, high-energy, high-angular-momentum giant impact cleaving off a significant portion of Earth.
+Some of this object's mass merged with Earth, significantly altering its internal composition, and a portion was ejected into space.
+Some of the material survived to form the orbiting Moon.
 Outgassing and volcanic activity produced the primordial atmosphere.
 Condensing water vapor, augmented by ice delivered from comets, produced the oceans.
-However, in 2020, researchers reported that sufficient water to fill the oceans may have always been on the Earth since the beginning of the planet's formation.
+However, in 2020, researchers reported that sufficient water to fill the oceans may have always been on Earth since the beginning of the planet's formation.